neosubhamoy/pytubepp/README.md

 ### 📝 License & Usage

-pytubePP - (Pytube Post Processor) is a Fully Open Sourced Project licensed under MIT License.
+PytubePP - (Pytube Post Processor) is a Fully Open Sourced Project licensed under MIT License.
 Anyone can view, modify, use (personal and commercial) or distribute it's sources without any attribution and extra permissions.

 **🌟 Liked this project?
 Please consider giving it a star to show me your appreciation**
 <br></br>